Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 2. Otherwise, if the NEXTOR.SYS (or MSXDOS2.SYS) and COMMAND2.COM files are present in the boot drive (the first drive that is not unmapped), the DOS prompt is shown after AUTOEXEC.BAT is executed (if present).

-3. Otherwise, if the boot drive has a MSX-DOS 1 or MSX-DOS 2 boot sector, its boot code is executed as in the case of MSX-DOS: first in the BASIC environment with the carry flag reset, then in the DOS environment with the carry flag set.
+3. Otherwise, if the boot drive has an MSX-DOS 1 or MSX-DOS 2 boot sector, its boot code is executed as in the case of MSX-DOS: first in the BASIC environment with the carry flag reset, then in the DOS environment with the carry flag set.
 This will usually cause MSXDOS.SYS and COMMAND.COM to be loaded if present.

 4. If the previous step returns, then the BASIC environment is activated, and AUTOEXEC.BAS is executed if present.